fredvs/uos/readme.txt

 UOS : United OpenLib of Sound.
 UOS unifies the best open-source audio libraries.

-For FPC, fgGUI, Lazarus and Delphi.
+For fpc, fpGUI, Lazarus and Delphi.

 With UOS you can: